facebookresearch/hanabi_SAD/README.md

 The repo has been updated to include Other-Play, auxiliary task, as well as improved training infrastructure.
 The build process has also been significantly simplfied.
-It is no longer necessary to build pytorch from source and the code now works with newer version of pytorch and cuda.
+It is no longer necessary to build pytorch from source (thanks to changes in pytorch1.5) and the code now works with newer version of pytorch and cuda.
 It also avoids the hanging problem that may appear in previous version of the codebase on certain hardware configuration.

-## Intro
+## Introduction

 This repo contains code and models for
 ["Other-Play" for Zero-Shot Coordination](https://arxiv.org/abs/2003.02979) and [Simplified Action Decoder for Deep Multi-Agent Reinforcement Learning](https://arxiv.org/abs/1912.02288).

-To reference this work, please use:
+To reference these works, please use:

 Other-Play
 ```